SuadeLabs/fire/documentation/properties/status.md

 ### active
 The account is active and in use by the customer.

+### pending
+Representing items in the course of collection or transmission to/from financial institutions but not yet received or paid

 ### transactional
 The account is active in a transactional way, *transactional* being defined in accordance with the [Liquidity Regulations][lcr]:
 > LCR Article 24(3):